 Conference Event Type: Oral

 In imperfect-information games, the optimal strategy in a subgame may depend on the strategy in other, unreached subgames.
 Thus a subgame cannot be solved in isolation and must instead consider the strategy for the entire game as a whole, unlike perfect-information games.
-Nevertheless, it is possible to first approximate a solution for the whole game and then improve it by solving individual subgames.
+Nevertheless, it is possible to first approximate a solution for the whole game and then improve it in individual subgames.
 This is referred to as subgame solving.
 We introduce subgame-solving techniques that outperform prior methods both in theory and practice.
 We also show how to adapt them, and past subgame-solving techniques, to respond to opponent actions that are outside the original action abstraction; this significantly outperforms the prior state-of-the-art approach, action translation.
 Finally, we show that subgame solving can be repeated as the game progresses down the game tree, leading to far lower exploitability.
 These techniques were a key component of Libratus, the first AI to defeat top humans in heads-up no-limit Texas hold'em poker.